NYU-DiffusionMRI/DESIGNER-v2/docs/docs/TMI/usage.md

 `tmi <input> <output>`

 ### `input`
 Input to `tmi` can be any diffusion MRI image file that is compatible with mrtrix3 as an input.
-Ideally the input to `tmi` is the output from the `deisgner` preprocessing pipeline.
+Ideally the input to `tmi` is the output from the `designer` preprocessing pipeline.

 ### `output`
 Name of the folder which will contain parameter images.